-Affiliate marketing is a major buzzword and has been for a number of years.
+Affiliate marketing has been a major buzzword for almost 20 years.
 Why?
 Affiliate marketing is basically one of the backbones of most commerce online.
 Especially for travel, gaming and eCommerce sites.
 This is why online purchases are expanding exponentially and why so many small business entrepreneurs are finding new business opportunities.

 Table of Contents